Dwayne Hollis: Professional career

-Lehigh Valley Steelhawks

-Hollis returned to the United States in 2014 when he signed with the Lehigh Valley Steelhawks of the Professional Indoor Football League.
+Hollis returned to the United States in 2014 when he signed with the Lehigh Valley Steelhawks of the Professional Indoor Football League (PIFL).
 Hollis was named First Team All-League as both a defensive back and kick returner.
 Hollis was also named the PIFL's Special Teams Player of the Year.
 Hollis was the only defensive player in the PIFL to lead his team in all-purpose yardage.

-Trenton Freedom

-Hollis signed with the Trenton Freedom for 2015, but he placed on the other league exempt list before the season began.
+Hollis signed with the PIFL's Trenton Freedom for 2015, but he placed on the other league exempt list before the season began.

-Philadelphia Soul (first stint)

-On October 6, 2014, Hollis was assigned to the Philadelphia Soul.
+On October 6, 2014, Hollis was assigned to the Philadelphia Soul of the Arena Football League (AFL).
 On October 9, 2015, Hollis had his rookie option exercised by the Soul.
 Hollis was named Second Team All-Arena following the 2016 season.
 Hollis helped lead the Soul to an ArenaBowl XXIX championship.
 Hollis was once again assigned to the Soul for the 2017 season.
 He earned AFL Defensive Back of the Year and First Team All-Arena honors in 2017.
 On August 26, 2017, the Soul beat the Tampa Bay Storm in ArenaBowl XXX by a score of 44–40.

-Shanghai Skywalkers

 Hollis was selected by the Shanghai Skywalkers in the third round of the 2016 CAFL draft.
 He was named an All-Pro South Division All-Star.
 He is listed on the Skywalkers' roster for the 2018 season.

-Atlanta Legends

 In 2019, Hollis joined the Alliance of American Football's Atlanta Legends.

-Philadelphia Soul (second stint)

-Hollis was placed on the league suspension list as a member of the Philadelphia Soul on March 20, 2019, after he signed with the Legends of the AAF.
+Hollis was placed on the league suspension list as a member of the Soul on March 20, 2019, after he signed with the Legends of the AAF.
 After the AAF suspended football operations, he was activated from league suspension by the Soul on April 6, 2019.

-Albany Empire

 On November 26, 2021, Hollis signed with the Albany Empire of the National Arena League (NAL).
 On December 5, 2022, Hollis re-signed with the Empire.
 On May 5, 2023, Hollis was released by the Empire.

-Orlando Predators

-On May 8, 2023, Hollis signed with the Orlando Predators of the National Arena League (NAL).
+On May 8, 2023, Hollis signed with the Orlando Predators of the NAL.

-Corpus Christi Tritons

 Hollis began the 2025 Arena Football One season as a member of the Corpus Christi Tritons.
 He was among ten players who left the Tritons on April 29, amid an ongoing investigation into the Tritons' finances.

-Billings Outlaws

-On May 1, 2025, Hollis signed with the Billings Outlaws (who, later that season, rebranded as the Outlaws Arena Football Team), along with three other former Tritons players.
+On May 1, 2025, Hollis signed with the AF1's Billings Outlaws, along with three other former Tritons players.